overturetool/vdm-vscode/README.md

 - **Syntax- and type-checking**: Syntax- and type-errors and warnings are highligthed in the editor and detailed in the terminal or by hovering on the highlighted section.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/syntax_checking.gif" width="700">

-- **Smart navigation**: Mutiple actions exists for navigating to the definition for a given identifier in a specification: Ctrl + click, the right click context menu or pressing f12 while hovering on the identifier.
+- **Smart navigation**: Mutiple actions exists for navigating to the definition of a given identifier in a specification: Ctrl + click, the right-click context menu or pressing F12 while hovering on the identifier.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/smart_navigation.gif" width="700">

 - **Debugging**: A debugging session can be initiated using the standard VS Code debug interface.
 This launches the VDMJ interpreter enabling commands to be issued through the terminal.
-For a list og the available commands type `help`.
+For a list of the available commands type `help`.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/debugging.gif" width="700">

-- **Proof Obligation Generation**: Proof obligation generation can be performed for a given specification through accessing the editor context menu by right-clicking in the editor window.
-Alternatively the explorer contex menu can be used by right-clicking a vdm file in the explorer window.
+- **Proof Obligation Generation**: Proof obligation generation can be performed for a specification by accessing the editor context menu (right-clicking in the editor window).
+Alternatively the explorer contex menu can be used by right-clicking a VDM file in the explorer window.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/POG.gif" width="700">

 - **Combinatiorial Testing**: Combinatorial testing can be performed for a given specification by accessing the "Combinatorial Testing" menu in the activity bar.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/CT.gif" width="700">

-- **Translation to LaTeX and Word**: A specification can be translated to LaTex or Word formats through accessing the editor context menu by right-clicking in the editor.
+- **Translation to LaTeX and Word**: A specification can be translated to LaTex or Word formats by accessing the editor context menu by right-clicking in the editor.
 <br><br> <img src="https://github.com/jonaskrask/vdm-vscode/raw/master/screenshots/translation.gif" width="700">